 - 4.1.
 The remuneration of employees below management level is subject to the 'National Agreement on Pay and Conditions of Service of the National Joint Council for Local Government Services' commonly known as the 'Green Book'. - 4.2.
 The 'Green Book' contains a national basic framework for conditions of service but also allows for local variation on certain specified conditions of service, including the pay structure.
-The County Council and the local trade unions have been working closely together over a number of years to implement these local variations via Local Collective Agreements.
-In broad terms, these have provided for a range of changes to terms and conditions of employment, including the following: - the adoption of the National Joint Council Job Evaluation Scheme for determining the grade of posts on the local single status pay spine;
+The County Council and the local trade unions have worked together closely over a number of years to implement these local variations via Local Collective Agreements.
+In broad terms, these have provided for a range of changes to terms and conditions of employment, including the following: - the adoption of the National Joint Council Job Evaluation Scheme for determining the grade of posts on the local single status pay spine; - the implementation of local East Sussex Single Status pay scales containing 13 non-overlapping grades.
+A copy of the current set of pay scales is published on the County Council's website.

-- the implementation of local East Sussex Single Status pay scales containing 13 non-overlapping grades.
-A copy of the current set of pay scales is published on the County Council's website. - a harmonised arrangement of paying up to two additional increments for work undertaken at weekends within the normal working week. - 4.3.
+- a harmonised arrangement of paying up to two additional increments for work undertaken at weekends within the normal working week. - 4.3.
 The headline terms of the nationally negotiated pay awards have been applied to the local single status pay scales since their introduction in 2003.
-Consequently, in 2018/19 a tapering percentage was applied which provided for a 9.2% increase to be applied to the bottom of the local Single Status scales, reducing to 2% for spinal column points 14 and above.
-For 2019/20, the pay award also provides for a tapering percentage to be applied: 5.92% on the bottom spinal column point, reducing to 2% for spinal column points 18 and above.
-This also takes account of the National Living Wage in both years. - 4.4.
+Consequently, in 2019/20 a tapering percentage was applied which provided for a 5.92% increase to be applied to the bottom of the local Single Status scales, reducing to 2% for spinal column points 18 and above.
+This also takes account of the National Living Wage. - 4.4.
 Staff, who are not Chief Officers, working in Education Advisory roles or as Educational Psychologists are paid according to the national salary framework for Soulbury staff with associated terms and conditions.